Google Assistant, Siri and Alexa commands

 'Alexa, add milk to my shopping list.'

 You no longer need to look for a pen each time you’re adding to your shopping list.
-Adding an item to your shopping list with any assistant is very quick, and you can keep track of the full list from the lists app on your phone whether that's on the Alexa app or a dedicated iOS or Android lists app.
+Adding an item to your shopping list with any assistant is very quick, and you can keep track of the full list from a lists app on your phone, whether that's the Alexa app or a dedicated iOS or Android lists app.
 If you're at the supermarket, you can open up the app and tick items off as you go.

 'Alexa, buy kitchen roll.'